zliuqing/ZYCornerRadius/README.md

 <br>
 ##License:
-ZYThumbnailTableView is released under the MIT license.
+ZYCornerRadius is released under the MIT license.
 See LICENSE for details.